jakeane/cs76_assignments/pa4/report.md

 #### CSP Program

-For the data management of this program, I had 3 main variables and 3 accessory variables.
+For the data management of this program, I had 3 main variables, 3 accessory variables, and 2 conversion variables.
 The main variables were not constructed in the root object as to account for the variety of implementations of CSP.
-The child objects were responsible for constructing the main variables.
+The child objects were responsible for filling the main variables.
 The first of the main variables, `self.variables`, was a 'graph' of the variables implemented in a dictionary, where edges signified constraints.
 The next main variable, `self.domains`, was a dictionary mapping variables to their respective domain of values.
 The last main variable, `self.constraints`, was a set of edges that signified the binary constraints.
 As for the accessory variables, they pertained to the adjustable aspects of the algorithms such as AC-3 inference, variable selection, and value sorting.
+The conversion variables (implemented uniquely in child objects) mapped variables/values to integers (all described in the discussion section).

 Generally speaking, I followed the pseudo-code provided in the textbook.
 The top level method, `backtracking_search()` simply calls the recursive method, `backtrack()` as well as prints the output.
-The ways that `backtrack()` differs from the textbook pseudo-code start with the options (see accessory variables above) to select the variable and sort the domain values, both methods of which are specified by the user.
+The ways that `backtrack()` differs from the textbook pseudo-code start with the options (see accessory variables above) to select the variable and to sort the domain values, both methods of which are specified by the user.
 The next bit of difference is the `changelog`, which is specified in a very general sense in the pseudo-code.
-It is initialized as a dictionary that maps variables to a set where removed values are specified.
+It is implemented as a dictionary that maps variables to a set where removed values are specified.
 Next, to allow the option for inference, I created a odd looking `if` statement.
 If there is `infer` is true, it will then call `ac3()` to create inferences.
 If `ac3()` detects a failure, the `if` statement will be false, and the assignment is immediately reverted.
-In all other cases, the `if` statement is true, where inside it will enter a layer of recursion and return successful results.
+In all other cases, the `if` statement is true, where inside it will enter a layer of recursion and returns successful results.
 After unsuccessful recursion, the assignment and changes are reverted via `changelog`.

 #### Heuristics